 Working with highly skilled healthcare providers is very important to determine the right tests for unhealthy patients and to avoid any extra cost.

+There is a list of lab tests.
 It is always better to predict when a future lab test may play a vital role in gaining information.
-Also, influence clinical test management in patients suffering gastrointestinal bleeding to reduce unnecessary test ordering.
-According to the recent studies, frequent lab testing doesn’t lead to better lab results.
+Also, influence clinical test management in patients suffering from gastrointestinal bleeding to reduce unnecessary test ordering.
+According to recent studies, frequent lab testing doesn’t lead to better lab results.

-Unnecessary lab tests cause wastage of over $910 billion every year in healthcare in the US.
+Unnecessary lab tests cause wastage of over $910 billion annually in US healthcare.
 Along with cause, the lab test is an important safety issue for a patient.
-Performing large number of tests can cause incidental researches which results in unwanted follow-up testing.
+Performing a large number of tests can cause incidental researches, which results in unwanted follow-up testing.

 Blood draws in the early morning can affect much-needed rest.
-Patients who are vulnerable can even cause anemia as well as complications associated with over-testing.
+Vulnerable patients can even cause anemia and complications associated with over-testing.

 Fig: Displaying cost of lab test initially could save money